hoangsonww/Employee-Management-Fullstack-App/README.md

 The Employee Management System full-stack app is deployed with Vercel and is live at [https://employee-manage-app.vercel.app](https://employee-manage-app.vercel.app) for you to explore and interact with the application.

 The backend is also deployed with Render and is available at [https://employee-management-app.onrender.com](https://employee-management-app-gdm5.onrender.com/).
-You can access the API endpoints directly from the browser.
+You can access the API endpoints directly from the browser at the root (`/`) endpoint as we've set up the Swagger UI documentation for easy testing.

 > **Note:** The backend API may spin down due to inactivity, so you may need to wait for up to 2 minutes for the API to start up again.
 Feel free to test the API endpoints and explore the application.
 Or, you can run the backend locally and connect it to the frontend for a more seamless experience.